 Pretty cool, right?

-Music is a massive part of Estonia culture.
-Witnessing the upbeat songs and atmosphere that can only be brought from a quirky and fun that embodies the Song music festival is an experience you won’t want to miss.
+Music is a massive part of Estonian culture.
+Witnessing the upbeat songs.
+An atmosphere that can only be brought from a quirky and fun that embodies the Song music festival is an experience you won’t want to miss.

 Standing in the city square is the Old Town Hall.
-This impressive 13th-century building is the oldest town hall across the Baltic and Scandinavian regions of Europe.
-It is a prime example of Gothic architecture is one of the most beautiful town halls in all of Europe.
+This impressive 13th-century building is the oldest town hall across the Baltic.
+And Scandinavian regions of Europe.
+It is a prime example of Gothic architecture and is one of the most beautiful town halls in all of Europe.

 If you are like me, the stone-cobbled streets, medieval town centers, and old churches will have you swooning.